Compost Life Cycle

 Minibeast Colouring Sheet

 We have created these sheets for younger children as part of our work around composting and food waste.
-Al these creatures live in compost and help it change from food waste, twigs and leaves into wonderful food for plants.
+All these creatures live in compost and help it change from food waste, twigs and leaves into wonderful food for plants.

 Compost Curriculum